Fairy Queen: Folklore

-The Tuatha Dé Danann and Daoine Sidhe of Irish mythology had numerous local kings and queens.
-Oonagh, Una or Nuala was the wife of Finvarra or Fionnbharr, fairy king of western Ireland, although he frequently took other lovers.
-She was usually described living with Finvarra in his hill Cnoc Meadha, but was sometimes said to have a separate residence in Cnoc Sidh Una (Knockshegouna).
+The Tuatha Dé Danann and the Daoine Sidhe of Irish mythology had numerous local kings and queens.
+Oonagh, Una or Nuala was the wife of Finvarra or Fionnbharr, the fairy king of western Ireland, although he frequently took other lovers.
+She was usually described living with Finvarra in his hill Cnoc Meadha but was sometimes said to have a separate residence in Cnoc Sidh Una (Knockshegouna).
 In one story following the model of the Fairies' Midwife (Aarne-Thompson type 476), "Fionnbharr's wife" (unnamed) is thoughtlessly cursed by a human girl who must then serve as her midwife.
 Fionnbharr's wife attempts revenge by giving the girl a belt that will cut her in two when she puts it on, but a fairy servant warns the girl in time.
 Other Irish fairy queens included Clíodhna of Munster, Aibhell and Ainé.

 The Arthurian character of Morgan le Fey (or Morgan of the Fairies) ruled the supernatural island of Avalon and was sometimes depicted as a fairy queen.
 In the Vita Merlini, she is Morgen, the chief of nine magical sister queens.

 Fairy queens appear in some of the Child Ballads.
 A kind and helpful fairy queen features in Alison Gross (Child 35), and a terrible and deadly fairy queen is the antagonist of Tam Lin (Child 39).
 Tam Lin's Fairy Queen pays a tithe to Hell every seven years, and Tam Lin fears that he will be forced to serve as a human sacrifice: